mryap/fierce-robin/src/pages/posts/take-full-advantage-of-these-10-python3-features.md

 1. Enumerations

-Python 3.4+ Instead of cluttering your code with constants, you can create an enumeration using the Enum class.
+Instead of cluttering your code with constants, you can create an enumeration using the Enum class.
 An enumeration is a set of symbolic names bound to unique, constant values.

 2. Pathlib